 - Photography – Many guests assume PhotoPass is not useful for them if they’re not going to purchase the CD or prints.
 That’s not true at all–any PhotoPass Cast Member will take photos of you with your camera.
 Same goes for character attendants.
 In the case of PhotoPass, We usually take the card, too, just to be polite, but that’s not necessary.

-- First Aid – It took me years to learn that I get terrible blisters on my feet when I wear flip flops to Walt Disney World (I’m a slow learner).
-I also didn’t pack Band-Aids.
-On each day, I’d stop at First Aid to get some Band-Aids.
+- First Aid – I get terrible blisters on my feet when I wear flip flops to Walt Disney World; when I forget this and wear flip flops, I’ve stopped at First Aid to get some free Band-Aids.
 I know they also have things like Aspirin, but I’m not sure how thorough their medicine cabinet is.
-It’s always a good idea to stop here before leaving the park due to an ailment just to see what they can do for you…for free!

 - Valet Parking at Hotels – Only for Tables in Wonderland members.
 Remember to tip the valet!